bitjson/pmv3/readme.md

 ## Motivation

-This format includes two related changes to the `v2` transaction format.
+This specification proposes two related changes to the Bitcoin Cash `v2` transaction format.

 ### Fixed-Size Inductive Proofs

 Many token and covenant designs can be supported within the existing Bitcoin Cash VM design and opcode limits, but one unintentional limitation is resistant to workarounds: the quadratically increasing size of inductive proofs.
-With fixed-size inductive proofs, contract designers can create SPV and contract-validatable tokens, token-issuing covenants, and covenants which interact with each other.
+With fixed-size inductive proofs, contract designers can create SPV-compatible (Simplified Payment Verification) and contract-validatable tokens, token-issuing covenants, and covenants which interact with each other.

 ### Unified Integer Format

-Bitcoin Cash transactions use 4 different formats for representing integers (`Uint32`, `Uint64`, `VarInt`, and `Script Numbers`).
+Bitcoin Cash transactions use 4 different formats for representing integers – `Uint32`, `Uint64`, `VarInt`, and `Script Numbers` (used within `Unlocking Bytecode` and `Locking Bytecode`).
 While Bitcoin Cash enables transaction introspection with `OP_CHECKDATASIG`, contracts which operate on integers appearing within the transaction format are forced to use complex workarounds to convert between integer formats.

 This problem is partially alleviated by `OP_BIN2NUM` and `OP_NUM2BIN`, which allow conversion between VM integers (`Script Numbers`) and unsigned integers, but the `VarInt` format remains unaddressed.
 Additionally, existing transaction integer formats are inefficient: the specified [`Ranged Script Number`](#ranged-script-numbers-rsn) format saves ~12 bytes for small transactions and ~3 additional bytes per input/output.

-## Format
+## Proposed Format Changes

-The transaction format is mostly unchanged, but some integers are replaced with `Ranged Script Numbers`, a format which is compatible with the existing Bitcoin Cash VM integer format (`Script Numbers`).
+The transaction format is mostly unchanged, but some integers are replaced with `Ranged Script Numbers`, a format which is compatible with the existing Bitcoin Cash VM bytecode integer format (`Script Numbers`).
 An optional [`Hashed Witnesses`](#hashed-witness) serialization may also be included after `Locktime`.

 ### Transaction